uzairm050/hg002-variant-calling-pipeline/README.md

 └─────────────────────┘
 ```

-`pipeline.sh` is a thin launcher — it simply calls `nextflow run main.nf -profile singularity` with the correct parameters.
+`run_pipeline.sh` is a thin launcher — it simply calls `nextflow run main.nf -profile singularity` with the correct parameters.
 All compute logic lives inside the Nextflow workflow.

 ---